 The key to an effective motion detection sprinkler is a good sensor.
 This one uses both heat- and motion-activated, increasing its sensitivity.

 It also allows you to automate when it turns on.
-If you want to keep skunks away and save on water costs, you customize the settings, so the sprinkler only works at night when these animals are active.
+If you want to keep skunks away and save on water costs, you can customize the settings, so the sprinkler only works at night when these animals are active.

 2. Install an ultrasonic skunk repellent